 You’ll be charged per person, per booking

-Where a travel waiver doesn’t apply and you’re charged fees, those will be levied per person, per booking — not per booking or per sector.
-It means if that two people are on an itinerary and you want to change a flight, you’ll get charged the applicable change fee twice.
+Any fees charged will be levied per person, per booking — not per sector.
+It means that if two people are on an itinerary and you want to change a flight, you’ll get charged the applicable change fee twice.

 But if you wanted to change multiple flights within the same booking, the overall change fee is still usually the same.